ImperialCollegeLondon/formalising-mathematics/README.md

 # I failed to install Lean

 Well, you can always play along using the community web editor.
 Here are the four worlds for week 1.
-You might have to wait for a minute or so until "Lean is busy" becomes "Lean is ready".
+You might have to wait for a minute or so until "Lean is busy..." becomes "Lean is ready!".

 [logic](https://leanprover-community.github.io/lean-web-editor/#url=https%3A%2F%2Fraw.githubusercontent.com%2FImperialCollegeLondon%2Fformalising-mathematics%2Fmaster%2Fsrc%2Fweek_1%2FPart_A_logic.lean)